Welcome to today's edition of the Rush 24-7 podcast.

 He probably has a point about that.

-In the aftermath of the Dubai Ports dispute, the Bush administration is hiring a Hong Kong, and that's you gotta understand now, Hong Kong is run by the SHICOMS.
+In the aftermath of the Dubai ports dispute, the Bush administration is hiring a Hong Kong, and you've got to understand now Hong Kong is run by the SHICOMs.

-Freeport in the Bahamas, 65 miles from the United States uh East Coast where cargo would likely be inspected again, the contract currently being finalized.
+Freeport in the Bahamas, 65 miles from the United States East Coast, where cargo would likely to be inspected again, the contract currently being finalized.

-Well, it's that maybe not really it's Hong Kong, which is now under the control of the SHICOMs.
+Well, it's Hong Kong, which is now under the control of the ShiComs.

-But Wurzel said that Hutchison operates independently from Beijing, and he described Lee as a very legitimate international businessman.
+But Wurzel said that Hutchison operates independently from Beijing, and he described Li as a very legitimate international businessman.

 One can conceive legitimate security concerns and would hope either the Homeland Security Department or the intelligence services of the U.S. would work very hard to satisfy those concerns.

-Charles Schumer had to weigh in on this, and uh, and typically did so in his own idiotic way.
+Charles Schumer had to weigh in on this and typically did so in his own idiotic way.

 He said giving a no-bid contract to a foreign company to carry out the most sensitive security screening for radioactive materials at ports abroad raises many questions.

-See, if if if if Schumer is going to be consistent, his argument makes no sense.
+See, if Schumer is going to be consistent, his argument makes no sense.

 A U.S. State Department purchase of more than 15,000 computers produced by the Lenovo Group, a company controlled by the SHICOMs, is starting to draw criticism in the latest sign of American unease about the role of foreign companies in the American economy.